mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ### Using Resolve Argument

-If we refactor `setGuide` in a different way:
+We can refactor `setGuide` in a different way:

 ```typescript
 const setGuide = (session: Session) => (dispatch, getStore) => {